seanhogge/faraday-hot_mock/README.md

 lib/faraday/mocks/**
 ```

+If you're using scenarios, however, it's probably useful to check those in since they're only activated when a scenario is directly selected.

 ### Scenarios

 You can use directories to conditionally group mocks.
 For example, you might want a "success" scenario and an "failure" scenario.